leN43/save_my_wallet/README.md

 ## About The Project

 This mobile app made in two weeks aims to monitor daily expenses with gamification.
-Once the user record an expense, its city evolve according to different levels.
+Once the user records an expense, its city evolve according to different levels.

 ## Built With